Darkister/ht-cm-statistics/README.md

 Now have a look at your Spreadsheet, the basic layout should be created now.

-Before you can start upload Logs, swap back to your script tab.
-On the left side mouse over the clock, you should see a menu now and one is called "Trigger":
-1. Click on "Trigger" and on bottom right corner there should be a Button "Add Trigger" -> click on the Button
-2. select the function 'editTrigger' in the first drop down
-3. leave drop-down 2 and 3 as it is
-4. on the last dropdown select "Bei Änderung" ("On Edit")
-5. The right drop-down is just for notification, choose weekly or just ignore it
-6. Save and verify Permission things like in the Step before.
-Repeat step 1-6 for the function 'editPlayersToViewTrigger'

 You should be done, Happy logging.

 ## How to use for developer